Crusader states: Catholic Europe

-Most crusades came from what had been the Carolingian Empire around 800.
+Most Crusaders came from what had been the Carolingian Empire around 800.
 The empire had disintegrated, and two loosely unified successor states had taken its place: the Holy Roman Empire—which encompassed Germany, part of northern Italy, and the neighbouring lands—and France.
 Germany was divided into duchies, such as Lower Lorraine and Saxony, and their dukes did not always obey the emperors.
 Northern Italy was even less united, divided into numerous de facto independent states, and the authority of the emperor was barely felt.
 Carolingian's western successor state, France, was not united either; the French kings only controlled a small central region directly.
 Counts and dukes ruled other regions, and some of them were remarkably wealthy and powerful—in particular, the dukes of Aquitaine and Normandy, and the counts of Anjou, Champagne, Flanders, and Toulouse.

 Western Christians and Muslims interacted mainly through warring or commerce.
 During the 8th and 9th centuries, the Muslims were on the offensive, and commercial contacts primarily enriched the Islamic world.
 Europe was rural and underdeveloped, offering little more than raw materials and slaves in return for spices, cloth, and other luxuries from the Middle East.
 Climate change during the Medieval Warm Period affected the Middle East and western Europe differently.
 In the east, it caused droughts, while in the west, it improved conditions for agriculture.
 Higher agricultural yields led to population growth and the expansion of commerce, and to the development of prosperous military and mercantile elites.